 Heading into the West Village, you’re probably feeling all those strong drinks by now, which is fine, because you’ll sober up as you wait in line for this place.
-Seating only twelve and taking no reservations, this bar can have a long wait, but once inside, you’re treated to live jazz music, an intimate setting, and creative and classic cocktails.
+Seating only 12 and taking no reservations, this bar can have a long wait, but once inside, you’re treated to live jazz music, an intimate setting, and creative and classic cocktails.
 Cash only.

 Bathtub Gin (12:00–whenever!)

 Heading up to Chelsea, we finish the night at the aptly named Bathtub Gin, where you can actually sit in a vintage-style bathtub!
-The owners place a lot of emphasis on authenticity, and you can see it in the decor and the staff’s attire.
+The owners place a lot of emphasis on authenticity, and you can see it in the décor and the staff’s attire.
 This hip speakeasy is one of the more lively ones on the list, as it has ample space, dancing, and live music, which is why we end the night here.
 They also serve delicious (but pricey) food.

-Honorary Mentions for other great Prohibition-style bars go to:
+Honorary mentions for other great Prohibition-style bars go to: